-North Carolina’s New Vehicle Tag and Tax Together Program
+North Carolina’s Vehicle Tag and Tax Together Program

-If the address on your vehicle registration is current, you will receive a statement that lists both vehicle registration fees and taxes due.
-Vehicle owners will receive this statement about 60 days prior to their vehicle’s registration expiration.
+If the address on your vehicle registration is current, you will receive a renewal notice that lists both vehicle registration fees and taxes due.
+Vehicle owners will receive this renewal notice about 60 days prior to their vehicle’s registration expiration.

 Beginning in 2013, your annual vehicle inspection, registration renewal and vehicle property tax will be due the same month each year.
 Only one payment – made either in person, online or by mail – is required to pay both the annual tag and tax for your vehicle (Inspection fees are still paid to the inspection station).

 Information about how the Tag and Tax Together program affects vehicle dealers and dealerships can be found on the Connect NCDOT Car Dealers page.

 The new annual renewal notice combines the information about your vehicle registration renewal fee and the vehicle property tax due.
 The renewal notice includes separate contact information for registration questions and for tax questions.
 The new Tag and Tax Together program allows you to make one convenient payment to NCDMV for both registration renewal and vehicle property tax.
 NCDMV will forward the property tax portion of your payment directly to your county revenue department.

 Download our easy-to-read Tag & Tax Combined Notice Map to help you find all of your tax and registration information.

 Note: If you have DMV-related questions about your vehicle registration under the Tag and Tax Together Program, please call (919) 814-1779.

 The North Carolina General Assembly passed House Bill 1779